AnyLog-co/documentation/09- Integrations/deployment-scripts.md

 There's an exception to the rule though — when running a process in a scheduled manner, as the deployment-scripts do with monitoring, each command runs in its own thread otherwise the CLI would not be accessible to the user most of the time.

-## Customization: Extending Without Breaking the Defaults

-Please visit [Customizing Deployment Scripts](customizing-scripts.md) for a more detailed description on how to create your own deployment process.